Moyse Louveture

-Moyse (Moïse, Moise) Hyacinthe L'Ouverture (1773 – 1801) was a military leader in Saint-Domingue during the Haitian Revolution.
-Originally allied with Toussaint L'Ouverture, Moyse grew disillusioned with the minimal labor reform and land distribution for black former slaves under the L'Ouverture administration and lead a rebellion against Toussaint in 1801.
+Moyse Hyacinthe L'Ouverture (also Moïse or Moise; 1773 – 1801) was a Haitian military leader in Saint-Domingue during the Haitian Revolution.
+Originally allied with Toussaint L'Ouverture, Moyse grew disillusioned with the minimal labor reform and land distribution for black former slaves under the L'Ouverture administration and led a rebellion against Toussaint in 1801.
 Though executed, the insurrection he directed highlighted the failure of the Haitian Revolution in creating real revolutionary labor change and ignited the movement that drove L’Ouverture from office.

 Early life, family

 There are conflicting accounts of Moyse's family history.
 Trinidadian historian C. L. R. James reports Moyse had been stolen from Africa as a child as part of the trans-Atlantic slave trade and was originally part of the Arada nation, a coastal West African kingdom in what is now southern Benin.
 Others say he was born a Creole slave in 1773 on the Bréda plantation near Haut-du-Cap, on the outskirts of present-day Cap-Haïtien, Haiti.
 Moyse's ancestry with Toussaint L'Ouverture is contested as well.
 Some assert that Moyse's mother, Marie-Marthe, also known as Martine, was Toussaint's illegitimate daughter with Cecile, a free person of color, which would make Moyse an illegitimate grandson of Toussaint.
 All agree that, regardless of biological connection, Toussaint L'Ouverture adopted Moyse as his nephew.